 Whether it is through a non-credit course, dual enrollment, adult education, summer academy, or career technical education pathways developed in concert with local non-profits, Foothill should work to not only understand the career and educational demands of those communities but demonstrate its ability to successfully meet those demands.
-With that, the Office of Equity proposes the following goals:
+With that, the Office of Equity proposes the following goals.
+Foothill has already begun to see the beneficial results of a well-coordinated outreach and marketing team who holds a lens of equity in their efforts.
+Communication, recruitment, and partnership building will only improve as the campus further collaborates in its efforts to serve and reach its diverse community.

 - Goal 1: Foothill has a documented strategic enrollment plan that expands access to college programs for underrepresented student populations, outlining touch points from outreach through registration to provide support for potential and incoming students. - Goal 2: Foothill's CCAP dual enrollment partnerships have established pipelines from high school to Foothill College programs.
-Dual enrollment partnerships focus on expanding college access in the high schools for underrepresented student populations. - Goal 3: Foothill College has community-based partnerships in low-income and historically underrepresented communities, reflective of diverse and culturally relevant outreach models.

-Goal 4: Foothill College implement and operationalize credit for prior learning practices including but not limited to competency-based education, challenge exams, third-party evaluators, industry certification, etc.
+Dual enrollment partnerships focus on expanding college access in the high schools for underrepresented student populations. - Goal 3: Foothill College has community-based partnerships in low-income and historically underrepresented communities, reflective of diverse and culturally relevant outreach models. - Goal 4: Foothill College implement and operationalize credit for prior learning practices including but not limited to competency-based education, challenge exams, third-party evaluators, industry certification, etc.